Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 He answered truthfully.
 “I did not.
 But I *should* have.”

 They stared at each other for a long, deeply uncomfortable moment.
-Nofl had never once been afraid of Julian---he couldn’t say why---but in that moment, something deep in instincts he barely realized he had sang out to him. *This is a dangerous being.*
+Nofl had never once been afraid of Julian - he couldn’t say why - but in that moment, something deep in instincts he barely realized he had sang out to him. *This is a dangerous being.*

 “Nofl...I’m gonna ask you one question.
 You’re gonna answer it completely.
 Can you do that?”